ohnogaurav/ChromeExtension/README.md

 ## Features

-- **Automatic Refresh:** Periodically refreshes the URLs of open tabs.
+- **Automatic Refresh:** Periodically refreshes the URLs of open Tabs.
 - **Customizable Interval:** Set the refresh interval according to your preference.
 - **User-Friendly:** Simple interface and easy to use.